Studio-Link/BeagleBoneBlack-3D-Model/README.md

 Contains the following:
 - SolidWorks, IGES, STEP files
 - 3D PDF (open in Adobe Reader)
-- STL file for 3D Printing

 Made available by Logic Supply based on information from BeagleBoard.org

-Visit Logic Supply to buy the BeagleBone Black and accessories at www.logicsupply.com/products/bb100
+Visit Logic Supply to buy the BeagleBone Black and accessories at http://www.logicsupply.com/products/bb_bblk_000

 Designed by Rodney Hill and Hans Brakeley for LGX Logic Supply.